denizgenc/my-public-notes/accessibility/cpacc_exam_prep/01_disabilities_challenges_assistive_tech.md

 ## Social Model of Disability
 Summary: **The structures within society are the problem.**

-In the social model, the cause of disability lies within the society and environment that disabled people find themselves in.
-This is because things are designed with only able bodied/minded people as the target, with little (or only retroactive) consideration for disabled people.
+In the social model, the cause of disability lies within the society and environment that people with disabilities find themselves in.
+This is because things are designed with only able bodied/minded people as the target, with little (or only retroactive) consideration for people with disabilities.

-Therefore the issues are with re-aligning society in order to integrate disabled people better.
-The onus is put on designers, architects, organisers, etc to be accessible, not for disabled people to make adjustments themselves.
+Therefore the issues are with re-aligning society in order to integrate people with disabilities better.
+The onus is put on designers, architects, organisers, etc to be accessible, not for people with disabilities to make adjustments themselves.

 ### Strengths
 - Tries to achieve a society that is accessible by default